rcpch/digital-growth-charts-server/README.md

     }
 ]
 ```
+-`decimal_age(birth_date: date, observation_date: date, gestation_weeks: int, gestation_days: int):`

-- `"decimal_age_in_years": float` age reported to 1 d.p. calculated as the difference in days between date of birth at 00:00 and date of observation at 00:00 divided by 365.25 (to account for leap years every 4 years)
+- `"chronological_decimal_age": float` age reported to 1 d.p. calculated as the difference in days between date of birth at 00:00 and date of observation at 00:00 divided by 365.25 (to account for leap years every 4 years)
 - `"chronological_calendar_age": string` human readable representation of age in years, months, weeks, days or hours.
 - `"corrected_decimal_age"` age reported to 1 d.p. accounting for prematurity.
 Correction only occurs in babies born below 32 weeks for the first 2 years of life, or if below 37 weeks, for the first year only.
 - `"corrected_calendar_age": string` human readable representation of age in years, months, weeks, days or hours, accounting for prematurity, following principle of corrected decimal age